Fields’ Day: New QB helps Ohio State roll over FAU 45-21

+COLUMBUS, Ohio (AP) — Justin Fields made some mistakes that quarterbacks make when they haven’t played much.
+The much-ballyhooed Georgia transfer also showed flashes of how good he might be and why he was a five-star recruit.

-COLUMBUS, Ohio (AP) — Justin Fields threw four touchdown passes and ran for a score in his first game for Ohio State and the fifth-ranked Buckeyes rolled over FAU 45-21 on Saturday in the season opener.
+Fields, who saw limited action as a freshman last season sitting behind Jake Fromm, threw four touchdown passes and ran for a score in his first game for Ohio State, leading the fifth-ranked Buckeyes over Florida Atlantic 45-21 on Saturday in the season opener.

-Fields, the five-star transfer from Georgia, made it look easy early, engineering touchdowns on Ohio State’s first four drives.
-Despite some occasional rookie mistakes that caused the Buckeyes’ offense to sputter in the second and third quarters, Fields finished 18 for 25 for 234 yards and a 51-yard touchdown run.
+Fields made it look easy early, engineering touchdown on Ohio State’s first four drives, including his 51-yard scoring run on the Buckeyes’ first possession.

+The Buckeyes’ offense sputtered in the second and third quarters behind its relatively inexperienced leader.
+Fields stayed in the game for all but the last offensive series, finishing 18 for 25 for 234 yards.

+“We jumped on them early, but we just got to keep that tempo up and just be able to score all game long,” Fields said.

-Tight end Jeremy Ruckert caught two touchdown passes, and Binjimen Victor and Chris Olave also had scoring grabs.
+Tight end Jeremy Ruckert caught two touchdown passes , and Binjimen Victor and Chris Olave also had scoring grabs.
+J.K.
+Dobbins had 91 rushing yards and a touchdown.

-“I thought we came out to a great start early on, kind of clicking on both sides of the ball,” Ohio State’s Ryan Day, in his first season as Buckeyes’ head coach.
-“We hit a little bit of a lull there, but overall a great start.
-We wanted to play clean.”

-Meanwhile, Florida Atlantic had trouble generating anything good until putting together a 75-yard drive in the fourth quarter for its first touchdown of the game.
+“Lots to build from off of today,” Ohio State coach Ryan Day said.
+“I thought overall, though, game management was decent.
+There was one time where (Fields) scrambled out and took a sack, could have just thrown it away.
+It would have been second-and110.
+I think it was second and 14.
+A lot of little things going on there.
+But again, overall pretty solid.”

 THE TAKEAWAY